Which entries in the Marvel Cinematic Universe (MCU) have topped the all-important Rotten Tomatoes reviews aggregate list?

 Of all the Marvel characters, Steve Rogers is probably the one who's undergone the most interesting arc.
 The excellent, intriguing The Winter Soldier saw the noble Captain adapting to the morally murky 21st century, mixing political intelligence (including the appearance of sly conspiracy movie veteran Robert Redford) and cracking action sequences to superb effect.

-In 2012 the disparate Marvel superheroes were brought together for the first time by Joss Whedon, exercising his knack with ensemble casts (see Buffy and Firefly) to utterly winning effect.
+Back in 2012, the disparate Marvel superheroes were brought together for the first time by Joss Whedon.
 What was remarkable about the first Avengers movie was how funny and light on its feet it was, preserving each character's idiosyncrasies while building towards the future of the MCU.

 In July 2017, another important figure took pride of place in the effervescent form of Tom Holland's Spidey, the first iteration of the character to officially join the MCU brand.
 As memorable for its hormonal angst as its crashing action, it secured Tom as possibly the best Spider-Man actor so far.